 We need to do better.
 We need to start by educating parents about the importance of comprehensive children’s dance classes that instill true coordination, kinesthetic awareness, critical thinking, and creative movement while teaching the movement basics that will provide a solid, healthy foundation for later classes in ballet, tap, jazz, etc. We need to realize that our kids’ physical, mental and emotional health is worth much more than a trophy or a TV spot.
 We need to constantly work to change hearts and mind as we advocate for the kind of training we know is best.
 Perhaps if we do so, it will no longer be considered “normal” or “artistic” for a twelve year old to be contorting herself, whipping off turns, and performing crotch-shot tilts in a nude leotard while trapped in a cage with a grown man.

 4.)
-We create Maddie Ziegler and Alexandra Villarreal when we brush off degrees in dance as being “pointless” and careers in the field as being a pathway to poverty.
+We created Maddie Ziegler when we brushed off degrees in dance as being “pointless” and careers in the field as being a pathway to poverty.
 I’ve written about this at length before, but it bears repeating.
 One of the best ways to encourage the growth and status of the dance field is to encourage the academic and professional pursuit of it.
 It makes me sad when I see and hear my fellow artists and teachers bash those of us with degrees, stating that they were a waste of time and money and not necessary for a career in the field.
 Truth is, my world opened up when I was studying dance in college and graduate school.
 I became a well-rounded person through my liberal arts courses and knowledgeable dancer through my courses in dance history, choreography, improvisation, dance science, global dance forms, and pedagogy.
 Did my degrees automatically make me a great teacher, an awesome choreographer, or a world class performer?
 No, of course not.
 Experience, trial and error, and great mentors have all impacted how I teach and make art, and I will never be featured in a music video like Ziegler.
 An academic study of dance did provide me with a comprehensive understanding of myself and the field; however, enabling me to have a career I love, make a living, and speak up against misconceptions of dance, like those expressed by Villarreal.
 When those of us who are successful in the field downplay what it is we do because we are afraid that others will judge us for following our passions over finances, or when we look at dance as a hobby and not a viable career path, we only encourage Villarreal’s notion that dance doesn’t matter anymore, or that it only matters if you reach Ziegler-esque fame by age 13.
 It does matter, and it’s up to all of us to prove it.